yyhtbs-yye/mmvsr/tools/dataset_converters/unconditional_gans/README.md

 ```

 In this dataset, you should provide a dictionary of image paths to the `data_roots`.
 Thus, you should resize the images in the dataset in advance.
-For the resizing methods in the data pre-processing, we adopt bilinear interpolation methods in all of the experiments studied in mmvsr.
+For the resizing methods in the data pre-processing, we adopt bilinear interpolation methods in all of the experiments studied in src.

 Note that this dataset should be used with `PGGANFetchDataHook`.
 In this config file, this hook should be added in the customized hooks, as shown below.